-Intel points out that “The shelf has been with us for at least a couple of thousand years, and probably longer.”
-So it’s time for an upgrade.
+Intel says “The shelf has been with us for at least a couple of thousand years, and probably longer.”
+Now, it’s time for an upgrade…

-In-store inventory apps too will help the shopper find what they are looking for.
-No longer will they have to search each aisle in the store or ask clerks to find products.
-And they won't have to make the long trek to aisle X when what they are searching for is out-of-stock.
+In-store inventory apps will also help shoppers find what they are looking for quickly.
+They will no longer have to search every aisle or ask clerks to find products, and they will already know which items are out-of-stock.

 Sensors can take the guess work out of monitoring produce and meats.
-There are even sensors that can identify volatile organic compounds.
-They use various electrochemical processes to turn the smell of these compounds into an electric signal that can be measured.
-So, the grocer need not throw out produce because it has passed its expiration date.
-And with these smart sensors the grocery can get rid of the expiration date label altogether, once consumers learn to trust the sensors.
-Sensors too can adjust humidity and the temperature to keep the produce and meat fresh.
+There are sensors that can identify volatile organic compounds and use various electrochemical processes to turn the smells of these compounds into electric, measurable signals.
+This can inform grocers that certain produce has passed its expiration date and must be discarded.
+Smart sensors allow grocery stores to get rid of expiration date labels altogether once consumers have learned to trust them.
+Sensors can also adjust humidity levels and temperatures to keep produce and meat fresh.

-These are just a few examples of how retailers can use smart shelves to benefit themselves, their customers, their suppliers, and stockholders.
-Each new idea spawns another so the application of IoT, sensors, and big data to brick and mortar retailing is going to keep on growing.
+These are just a few examples of how retailers can use smart shelves to benefit their customers, suppliers, stockholders, and of course, themselves.
+Each new idea spawns another, ensuring sensors, big data, and IoT apps can grow and excel against brick-and-mortar retailers.